 - Another great one from Experience Life: “Beauty Makeover”, offering wisdom and practical tips on choosing safer, better cosmetic products.

-- Not Just a Pretty Face by Stacy Malkan
+- Not Just a Pretty Face by Stacy Malkan, and her website.

 - Sign up for The Living Experiment newsletter so you can stay up to date with us, get free gifts, and receive notifications when new episodes are released.